zoisite-rb/zoisite-rb/guides/source/sign_up_and_settings.md

 ### Email Confirmation Controller

-The confirmation email includes a link to our Rails app to verify the email change.
+The confirmation email includes a link to our Zoisite app to verify the email change.

 Let's add a route for this to `config/routes.rb`